 Worth your visit is also Charles Bridge, the oldest bridge in Prague.
 In the dimmed lights you already feel the statues waking up slowly and walking from one end to the other is an incredible experience.
 The very similar atmosphere also rules a famous island in Prague – Kampa.
 Walking close to Vltava river would never be more romantic than now when we celebrate the most beautiful holidays of the year.

 Prague is also loved due to its magnificent views.
 Our recommendation is Letná, especially if you want to enjoy how does it feel like to be part of the picturesque postcard.
 Unforgettable view over snowy roofs is also worth from Vyšehrad, Vítkov or Havlíček Gardens.
-Get yourself caught into the opulent atmosphere of Vrtbovska Garden and palace with the same name.
-If you are fancied by the baroque period, this is a place to be.

-Winter hiking around Prague
+Winter Hiking Around Prague

 After a couple of mulled wines or walking in Prague, we also sometimes long for a break from the hustle of the big city, nature would be our next choice.
 In less than 2 hours you could be in an area known as Bohemian Switzerland.

 Imagine stunning views and with a pleasant weather also almost kitschy sunset in the fairy tale countryside.
 It was probably also the reason why the filmmakers chose this locality as shooting place for winter scenes for The Chronicles of Narnia movie.